 Planning a trip to Venice Italy and want to explore the city beyond the famous attractions?
 Keep scrolling for my list of the best hidden gems in Venice worth adding to your itinerary!

-This list of the best hidden gems in Venice Italy contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best hidden gems in Venice Italy was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 One of the main destinations in Italy, Venice is a major port in the Adriatic Sea.
 It’s a favorite spot for travelers of all types, especially those in search of beautiful architecture, deep history, and romance.

 With its winding canals, gondola rides, striking architecture, labyrinths of narrow streets, and gorgeous bridges, Venice is a floating city built over a lagoon.
 This makes it hard to beat when it comes to uniqueness.

 The City of Canals, also dubbed “Serenissima” (very serene), is one of Italy’s most picturesque cities.
 Millions of tourists visit every year to live the gondola experience and to explore its highlights.
 These include Piazza San Marco with the world-famous St. mark’s Basilica and Palazzo Ducale.